 Terminals were added over the years to accommodate increasing traffic, and in 1991 Terminal 1 was demolished, but the other terminals were never renumbered.

 Terminal 2 opened in 1962, the year Sky Harbor surpassed the one million passenger mark.
 Constructed for $2.7 million, comprising 330,000 square feet and 19 gates, Terminal 2 was one of the nation's most modern facilities.
-A prominent feature of Terminal 2 is the large mural in the lobby, a mosaic by the late Paul Coze called "The Phoenix," depicting the city’s history.
+A prominent feature of Terminal 2 was the large mural in the lobby, a mosaic by the late Paul Coze called "The Phoenix," depicting the city’s history.
 Terminal 2 was remodeled in 2007, with new shops and restaurants and an improved security checkpoint.
-But the charm of the original Terminal 2 remains with "The Phoenix" mural still overlooking the lobby.

 With the opening of Terminal 2 in the 1960's, Phoenix planners hoped to service airline traffic until the year 2000.
 But passenger usage tripled again in less than 10 years, and building Terminal 3 became a necessity.

 Terminal 2 was closed on Feb.
 4, 2020 after 58 years of service.
 The Coze mural will be saved and put on display in the Rental Car Center in 2021.